microsoft/bonsai-InventoryManagement/bonsai/readme.md

 MachineTeacher_range_cost_ratio.ink
 ```

 To train for a generic use case with variable cost_ratio and lead time, please refer to the following inkling.
-Please note that we have not done any experiments to support variable lead time, yet.
+Please note that we have not done any experiments to support results with variable lead time, yet.
+Feel free to experiment.

 ```
 MachineTeacher_generic.ink
 ```